rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 crystal with the HF/STO-3G and HF/6-31G(d,p) levels of theory.
 Comparisons between the supersystem density matrices were made at the HF/STO-3G level of theory.

+:cite:t:`Rahalkar2008` extended CG-MTA to computations of the Hessian matrix with small-basis HF, B3LYP, and MP2 levels of theory.
+Errors in computed vibrational frequencies were less than a wavenumber.

+:cite:t:`Rahalkar2010` paired CG-MTA with small basis IMS-MP2 and IMS-RI-MP2
+(AFAIk IMS is a disk-based MP2 algoritm in the GAMESS package).
+Comparisons of CG-MTA energies to FMO energies were also presented.
+Overall the comparison shows that three-body FMO performs about as well as CG-MTA, although it is noted that the error in the FMO results tends to increase with basis set size.